310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Shinobu %}
-Uuu… I can’t say you’re wrong about that, but…
+Uuu… I cannot say you’re wrong about that, but…
 {% endbubble %}

 {% bubble Keito %}